• Services

 6. If not, plan a trip to the country in a few weeks.

 7. Start getting in touch over the phone with the ones that responded positively.
 To get a first impression.
-Start asking questions!
-If you need some ideas on what questions you can ask, we have lined up 13 relevant questions to ask potential distributors in this article.

 8. Call the ones that never responded to see if they missed your email or are simply not interested.